opensearch-project/documentation-website/_install-and-configure/plugins.md

 Print help text by passing `-h` or `--help`.
 Depending on your host configuration, you might also need to run the command with `sudo` privileges.

 If you are running OpenSearch in a Docker container, plugins must be installed, removed, and configured by modifying the Docker image.
-For information, see [Working with plugins]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/docker#working-with-plugins)
+For more information, see [Working with plugins]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/docker#working-with-plugins).
 {: .note}

 ## List